ElegantEngineeringTech/laravel-media/README.md

 }
 ```

-### Defining your own MediaConversion
+### Defining Your Own MediaConversion

-You can create your own conversion, create a new class somewhere in your app (ex: `\App\Support\MediaConversions`) and extend `MediaConversionJob`.
+You can create your own conversion by creating a new class in your app (e.g., `App\Support\MediaConversions`) and extending `MediaConversionJob`.

-Media conversions are run through Laravel Jobs, you can do anything in the job as long as:
+Media conversions are executed through Laravel Jobs.
+You can perform any task in the job, provided that:

--   Your job extends `\Finller\Media\Jobs\MediaConversion`.
+-   Your job extends `Finller\Media\Jobs\MediaConversion`.
--   Your job define a `run` method.
+-   Your job defines a `run` method.
--   Your job call `$this->media->storeConversion(...)`.
+-   Your job calls `$this->media->storeConversion(...)`.

-Let's take a look at a common media conversion task: Optimizing an image.
-Here is how you would implement it in your app:
+Let's consider a common media conversion task: optimizing an image.
+Here's how you could implement it in your app:

-> [!NOTE]
-> The following job is already provided by this package, but it's a great introduction to the concept
+> **Note:** The following job is already provided by this package, but it serves as an excellent introduction to the concept.

 ```php
 namespace App\Support\MediaConversions;